 The Chosen One this time around is a slightly roguish (he smokes!) young priest who falls out of a third floor window while trying to talk down a suicidal man.
 The fact that he survived the fall suggests to the priests-that-be that he may be the chosen of God, so they place him in the same church that the last Chosen One won lost his battle.

 Once there, the young priest gets involved with a waitress, Milly, who works at a Satanist-themed nightclub run by a man that looks like a pretty version of Rutger Hauer.
 There’s some sub-plot about the club wanting to use the priest to drum up business, but it doesn’t really add much to the movie.

 The big draw in the film is actually the monster effects.
 They aren’t realistic, but they’re so campy and old-school that they’re just delightful to look at.
-There’s a great scene in which a foam dog-woman covered in slime licks the priest while two little people in homunculus costumes run around in the back.
+There’s a great scene in which a dog-woman covered in slime licks the priest while two little people in homunculus costumes run around in the back.
 There’s a sort of magic that’s lost in a scene like this when the monsters look too real.

-The story leading up to the great monster showdown is similarly dull.
+The story leading up to the great monster showdown is somewhat dull.
 It’s a lot of uneventful conversations in small rooms.
-Despite being a war between good and evil, there’s no real sense of scale, or danger.
+Despite being a war between good and evil, there’s no real sense of scale or danger.
 The only real stake in the battle is the life of the priest himself, but given his devotion, I don’t think he’d mind dying for the cause all that much.